satchelspencer/thumos/readme.md

 }
 ~~~

-## authentication
+# authentication
-thumos allows custom authentication mechanisms defined by the following object:
- - `init` : `function(set, callback)` setup any routes you will need, calls back with a router to be used on app
- - `verify` : `function(req, res, next)` [express](http://expressjs.com/) middleware.
-MUST set req.user to some unique id/access token
+authentication modules control the identification of a client, they must be a function with parameters `function(input, callback)`, where input may be any information used to authenticate (i.e. username/pass) and callback with node style error value params. must call back with a unique identifier

 thumos by default sets up an email/password based authentication mechanism. cookie based sessions based on [this paper](http://www.cse.msu.edu/~alexliu/publications/Cookie/cookie.pdf).
 It takes the following options:
  - `set` path to userset